kulwantsingh9927/ATM_PROJECT/README.md

 	Close Account: This choice will close an account for a given Customer Exit ATM: returns to the LoginFrame

-AddAccountFrame: This is where the user selects the type of account they want to add 4.AddAccountFrame: This is where the user selects the type of account they want to add
+4.AddAccountFrame: This is where the user selects the type of account they want to add
 	savings account: Adds an account object to their customer object with 5% interest checking account: Adds an account object to their customer object with 0% interest

-DepositFrame: This is where the user adds money to their desired account 5.DepositFrame: This is where the user adds money to their desired account
+5.DepositFrame: This is where the user adds money to their desired account
 	Make Deposit: Assuming a number amount is in "desired amount" and an account is selected the desired amount will be added to their balance

-WithdrawFrame:This is where the user removes money from their desired account 6.WithdrawFrame:This is where the user removes money from their desired account
+6.WithdrawFrame:This is where the user removes money from their desired account
 	Make Deposit: Assuming a number amount is in "desired amount" and an account is selected the desired amount will be subtracted from their balance

-TransferFrame: This is where the user takes money from an account and adds it too another (can add too any existing acount) 7.TransferFrame: This is where the user takes money from an account and adds it too another (can add too any existing acount)
+7.TransferFrame: This is where the user takes money from an account and adds it too another (can add too any existing acount)
 	Make Transfer: Assuming a desired amount exists and to and from accounts are selected this will complete the transaction

-InfoFrame: This will display all of the users accounts and shows a log of all their transactions 8.InfoFrame: This will display all of the users accounts and shows a log of all their transactions
+8.InfoFrame: This will display all of the users accounts and shows a log of all their transactions
 	return: simply goes back to the SelectionFrame

-CloseFrame: This will set the selected account to inactive 9.CloseFrame: This will set the selected account to inactive
+9.CloseFrame: This will set the selected account to inactive
 	close account: closes the selected account